-ayne started his career with Portage Mutual in 1986 and has enjoyed various roles in the organization including Branch Manager, VP Underwriting, and Vice President & Chief Operating Officer.
+Wayne began his career with Portage Mutual in 1986 and has enjoyed various roles in the organization, including Branch Manager, VP Underwriting, and Vice President & Chief Operating Officer.
 On January 1, 2023, he became the President and CEO.

-Wayne has a diploma in Business Administration, is a Fellow of the Insurance Institute of Canada, has a risk management designation from the Risk Management Society of Canada, a Professional Farm Mutual Manager designation from the National Association of Mutual Insurance Companies, and an ICD.D designation from the Institute of Corporate Directors.
+Wayne has a diploma in Business Administration, is a Fellow of the Insurance Institute of Canada, holds a risk management designation from the Risk Management Society of Canada, a Professional Farm Mutual Manager designation from the National Association of Mutual Insurance Companies, and an ICD.D designation from the Institute of Corporate Directors.

-Wayne was elected as a Director of the Canadian Association of Mutual Insurance Companies (CAMIC) in October 2018 and is currently serving as its Board Chair.
-He is also a Director for Portage Mutual Financial Inc.
+Wayne served as Director for the Canadian Association of Mutual Insurance Companies (CAMIC) from October 2018 to October 2024 and served as their Board Chair from October 2022 to October 2024.
+He was appointed to the board of the General Insurance Statistical Agency (GISA) in October 2024.
+He also acts as a Director for Portage Mutual Financial Inc.